 RCDC is the charge-depleting cycle range according to paragraph 4.4.3. of this annex, km;

-MCO2, CS,ave is the arithmetic average charge-sustaining CO2 emission according to Table A8/5, step No. 6, g/km;

 and

 MCO2, CD, avg= j=1k(MCO2,CD,j ×dj)j=1kdj

 where:

 MCO2, CD,avg is the arithmetic average charge-depleting CO2 emission, g/km.
 In the case of more than one charge-depleting test, the additional arithmetic average of each test shall be calculated;